 has been analysed based on these three core areas.

 Pain is a chemical and as such alters the way certain muscles move and therefore can dictate the way these muscles need to be rehabilitated through the APPI Pilates Method.

 Pathology is the term used to describe an injury and this has been analysed to dictate what movements will help a set pathology, and what movement might make a sert pathology worse.
 This forms the indications and contraindications of the APPI Method.
 Finally Function.

 Function is the term used to describe how we do our everyday tasks.

 APPI has analysed all of the Pilates movements for their ability to help us retrain a certain function.
 This means that the APPI Method is much more than just a way of toning a person physique, but is a research based, clinical application of improving the way a person moves and functions in their everyday life.

 The APPI Pilates method has now been applied in areas as diverse as physiotherapy injury rehabilitation, paediatric rehabilitation, neurological rehabilitation, elite sports rehabilitation, elderly care, womens health and much more.

 We run a range of Clinical Pilates classes here at goPhysio in our onsite studio.
 It’s a very welcoming and comfortable space and you’ll be supported and encouraged positively throughout.

-- We run 17 classes a week – have a look at our latest timetable to find a class that might suit you.
+- We run over 20 classes a week – have a look at our latest timetable to find a class that might suit you.

 - You’ll find the classes are individually tailored and progressed to challenge you positively.